4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Best things to do in Colombo

-This is because you may find your ‘cultural tour’ ends up being taken to a series of gem shops.
+This is because you may find your ‘cultural tour’ is being taken to a series of gem shops.

 This is a common scam in Sri Lanka where the driver gets a commission for bringing in tourists.